mediacloud/backend/doc/api_2_0_spec.md

                                        dashboards_id is greater than this value

  rows                  20              Number of dashboards to return.
 Can not be larger than 100

+ nested_data             1             if 0 return only the name and dashboards_id otherwise
+                                       return nested information about the dashboard's media_sets and their media
 --------------------------------------------------------------------------------------------------------

 ####Example